 In the realm of eternity, time does not pass as it does on earth.
 The duration of a thousand years, is like a single day for those who live in heaven.
 We might say, “It has been 2,000 years since Jesus said He would return.
 Is He ever going to come again?”
 The Lord would reply, “no, it has not been a long time, it has only been two days since I said I would come again.”

 But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.
-The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.
-2Peter 3:8-9
+The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance. ~2 Peter 3:8-9

-What if the Lord had come for His church 1,000 years ago.
-None of us today would be a part of the glorious blessings of heaven that the Lord has planned for all those who love Him.
-The Longer that Jesus waits, the more people that have the chance to be saved.
-Because God is so loving and merciful, He has waited an extremely long time before sending Jesus back to get those who Love Him.
+What if the Lord had come for His church 1,000 years ago?
+If God had not waited for so long for us to make our own decision, many of us today would not be a part of the glorious blessings of heaven that the Lord has planned for all those who love Him.
+The Longer that Jesus waits, the more people there are who have a chance to be saved.
+Because God is so loving and merciful, He has waited an extremely long period of time before sending Jesus back to take those who Love Him from the earth.

-The danger in waiting is that people get the idea that God will never send judgement, and Jesus will never come again for His church.
+The danger in waiting is that people begin to imagine that God will never send judgment, and Jesus will never come again for His church.
 This is why the the New Testament is filled with encouragement to wait patiently for the return of Jesus.
-At the same time, understanding that Jesus will come again, at a moment when the world is not expecting Him.
-When you read the hundreds of articles on the internet, see in news papers, and hear the reports on TV, that Christians are once again putting out their “fear mongering,” trying to scare people again, regarding the Rapture and the Tribulation, you know that Jesus return cannot be far off.
+At the same time, understanding that Jesus will come again at a moment when the world will not be expecting Him, many will have stopped watching.

 But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up.
-Therefore, since all these things will be dissolved, what manner of persons ought you to be in holy conduct and godliness, looking for and hastening the coming of the day of God, because of which the heavens will be dissolved, being on fire, and the elements will melt with fervent heat?
-2Peter 3:10-12
+Therefore, since all these things will be dissolved, what manner of persons ought you to be in holy conduct and godliness, looking for and hastening the coming of the day of God, because of which the heavens will be dissolved, being on fire, and the elements will melt with fervent heat? ~2 Peter 3:10-12

 Since we know that Jesus came the first time and He promised to come again, we should live our lives in such a way that they reflect our belief that Jesus could come at any moment.

 When a person who claims to be a follower of Jesus, discontinues living in a constant expectation that He could return at any moment, this lack of vigilance will affect how they live their life.
 Today, many people who claim to be followers of Jesus Christ and allege that they believe the Bible is the word of God—do not affirm the doctrine of the Rapture.